Get insider access

 N/A

-This speaker is Wi-Fi compatible, making it easy to stream audio over your home network.
-If you own an Apple device, you can also stream to the speaker using Apple AirPlay 2.
-You might want to check out a home speaker like the JBL Authentics 200 if you want something with Chromecast support.
+This speaker is Wi-Fi compatible, making streaming audio over your home network easy.
+If you own an Apple device, you can stream to the speaker using Apple AirPlay 2.
+Check out a home speaker like the JBL Authentics 200 if you want something with Chromecast support.